-Amex provides 24/7 access to legal, financial and medical services along with coordination of emergency services.
+Amex provides 24/7 access to legal, financial, and medical services along with coordination of emergency services.

 This type of help can prove critically important for travelers looking to go overseas.

-Knowing that such a program exists can provide a tremendous relief, allowing for better vacations and business trips.
+Knowing that such a program exists can provide tremendous relief, allowing for better vacations and business trips.

-Key benefits of the Amex The Platinum Card® include:
+Key Benefits of the Amex The Platinum Card® Include:

-- 15.99% to 22.99% variable rate on eligible charges for Pay Over Time feature, see more about the “Rates & Fees”
+- 16.74% to 23.74% variable rate on eligible charges for Pay Over Time feature; see more about the “Rates & Fees”